-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 After you download an app or sticker pack, it will automatically appear in your App Tray.

-How to see more options in a sticker pack or app in iMessage on iPhone and iPad
+How to see more options in a sticker pack or app in Messages on iPhone and iPad

 Sometimes, a sticker pack or iMessage app will have more than what's showing on the bottom portion of the screen.
 You can expand the view to see everything.